leland-kwong/b-log/src/documents/macbooks-are-still-king-for-software-development.md

 * Localhost in WSL not exposed as localhost to the browser.
 This makes it terribly inconvenient for web development.
 There are [solutions](https://stackoverflow.com/questions/64763147/access-a-localhost-running-in-windows-from-inside-wsl2), but it isn't very convenient.
 * Accessing files between Windows and WSL is incredibly slow, and you can run into strange [file system issues](https://github.com/pyenv/pyenv/issues/1725).
 * Most of the documentation out there assumes you're either on a Mac or linux machine.
-So whenever you run into one WSL's obscure error messages, you're left scratching your head and googling for an answer.
+So whenever you run into one of WSL's obscure error messages, you're left scratching your head and googling for an answer.

 Clearly I'm not alone with all the frustrations as you'll see in this [article](https://medium.com/for-linux-users/wsl-2-why-you-should-use-real-linux-instead-4ee14364c18).